Our iPad programme aims to:

 - Sometimes your teachers might ask you to put your device to one side; you must respect this and do so immediately.

 - When using it at home respect your parent’s/carer’s rules in the same way you respect the Academy rules.
 If they ask you to put it away then do, if they say you cannot use it in your bedroom then don’t!

 - The Academy reserves the right to examine the device at any time and carry out any changes deemed necessary to allow it to operate efficiently and securely.

-- The devices are insured against accidental damage but there is a charge of £20, which your parents will have to pay if the device is damaged and needs to be repaired.
+- The devices are insured against accidental damage only.
 If you damage your device deliberately then this will not be covered by the insurance and your parents will have to pay for the repair/replacement.

 - If your device is stolen whilst unattended, the insurance will not pay for it and your parents will have to replace it at their own expense.

 - Any damage or problems with your device must be reported to the IT Department.

 - Do not remove any software installed by the Academy.

 - Do not remove the management profile that has been installed on the device.

 - Do not install any software for which you do not have a valid licence -this is illegal.